String theory in twistor space and minimal tension holography

 This builds on work that was initiated in \cite{McStay:2023thk}.
-Understanding what principles and mechanisms underlie the construction of the $k=1$ string is an important steppingstone to its generalisation to other cases of interest, such as $AdS_5\times S^5$, where a hybrid string is not available.\\
+Since our interest is in the intersection of string theory and twistor theory, we shall only focus on the $k=1$ case, where supertwistors seem to be the ideal variables for describing the shortened representations that appear there.
+There is no evidence, as yet, that twistors will provide useful descriptions for $k>1$, where the physics seems to be qualitatively different.\\